 Labradors are active dogs, so ensure they have plenty of opportunities to exercise outside.
 They should be allowed to play with other dogs, swim in the water, and walk regularly.

 Labradors will run around energetically for several hours each day if you let them!
 However, ensure your Labrador is well-rested so they don’t become overtired.

 They’ll be much happier and healthier if you take the time to play with them outside regularly.
 Labradors are happiest when they can run around in nature, so it’s good for their health to let them out of the house!
 It’s also an excellent way to socialize your Labrador with other dogs.

 Bathe your Labrador with a shampoo that can eliminate odors

 It’s important to bathe your Labrador regularly with shampoo to help eliminate unwanted smells.
 The shampoo will help remove any dirt or bacteria causing their smell when you bathe them.
 Ensure to rinse their fur thoroughly after applying the shampoo to avoid residue.
 Only use “dog-approved” shampoos.

 Using the right shampoo is important because you don’t want to irritate their skin or make them smelly.
 A good shampoo will contain deodorizing and antibacterial properties that can help to remove odors.

 Applying shampoo correctly

-It’s vital to apply shampoo correctly, so you don’t irritate your Labrador’s skin.
+It’s vital to apply shampoo correctly so you don’t irritate your Labrador’s skin.
 Put some in your hands and gently massage it into their fur to use the shampoo.
-Work the shampoo down the entire length of their coat to ensure that they’re completely covered by it.
+Work the shampoo down the entire length of their coat to ensure that they’re completely covered.